 Mid Cornwall · TR9

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Indian Queens, that work is shaped by the place itself — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward Victorian terraces and post-war estates.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Every Indian Queens project we take on begins with reading the local context — Indian Queens is a substantial residential village on the A30 between Newquay and Bodmin, with strong commuter demand and significant recent estate expansion, with a building stock that leans toward modern Persimmon, Bellway and Wainhomes estates and post-war estates.

 Why Indian Queens is its own job.

 Outside Conservation Area and AONB.
 A30 dualling has driven substantial residential expansion; St Enoder parish operates detailed input on edge-of-village sites.
+That sets the scene before any design work begins.
 For building regulations package specifically, Indian Queens sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Indian Queens project as a TR9-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Indian Queens application gets approved at eight weeks or stalls in committee.
+The modern Persimmon, Bellway and Wainhomes estates that dominate Indian Queens (and continue out toward St Columb Major) set the tone for any building regulations package scheme here.

 Planning note